nicholasgower/PlanetsLib/README.md

 ### Planet Cargo Drops Technology

-The library provides automatic cargo drop restriction functionality.
+The library provides automatic functionality to restrict cargo drops on your planet until a technology is researched.
 To implement:

 * Define a technology with name pattern: `[planet-name]-cargo-drops`
     * Use the provided helper functions:
     * `PlanetsLib.technology_icons_planet_cargo_drops`
     * `PlanetsLib.technology_effect_cargo_drops`

-Players will be unable to drop cargo (excluding players and construction robots) to that planet before researching the technology.
+Players will be unable to drop cargo (excluding players and construction robots) to planets with that name before researching the technology.

 ### Support for moons

-* `PlanetsLib.technology_icons_moon` - Standardized icon for moon discovery technology
+* `PlanetsLib.technology_icons_moon` - Standardized icon for moon discovery technology.
-* `subgroup=satellites`, a Factoriopedia row below planets.
+* `subgroup=satellites` - A new Factoriopedia row for satellites (below the planets row).

 ### Surface conditions